COVID-19 Prevention Strategies

 Best Practices to Slow the Spread of COVID-19

-San Mateo County and the Bay Area region are seeing an increase in COVID-19 cases.
-With a greater presence of the disease in our community, it’s important to pay attention to protective measures like being current with vaccinations and boosters, getting tested if you have symptoms, wearing high-quality masks (like N95 or KN95), and increasing indoor ventilation – open windows and doors where possible and avoid indoor spaces with poor ventilation.
+When COVID-19 cases are high in San Mateo County and the Bay Area region, it’s important to pay attention to protective measures like being current with vaccinations and boosters, getting tested if you have symptoms, wearing high-quality masks (like N95 or KN95), and increasing indoor ventilation — open windows and doors where possible and avoid indoor spaces with poor ventilation.
 The usual steps for protecting yourself and your community are more important now as cases are starting to rise.
 To view the current transmission level in San Mateo County please visit the Centers for Disease Control and Prevention (CDC) Community Transmission Level tracker.

 The CDC provides information on COVID-19 Community Levels and risk prevention.
 The CDC also offers a Community Transmission Level tool to monitor the rates of COVID-19 in various counties.
 For state data on COVID-19 and vaccination rates, visit the CDPH site Tracking COVID-19 in California.
 As transmission rates increase in your area, it is recommended to increase preventative strategies, such as getting your booster shot and wearing a mask.

 - Wear a high-quality mask (N95, K95) in indoor public spaces such as grocery stores

 - Stay up to date with COVID-19 vaccines and boosters and second boosters when eligible

 - Maintain improved ventilation throughout indoor spaces when possible and avoid closed spaces with poor ventilation

 - Stay home if you feel sick and get tested right away